RadsammyT/SaladBind-Archive/README.md

 THIS REPO IS FOR PEOPLE WHO WANT TO CONTINUE USING SALADBIND.
 IT WILL BE SOMEWHAT MAINTAINED AND WILL HAVE THEIR MINERS UPDATED.
 IN THE FUTURE, ***THIS REPO MAY MEET THE SAME FATE AS THE ORIGINAL***.
 ALTERNATIVES FOR SALADBIND MAY COME UP IN THE MEANWHILE.

+Also: Some features in the archive versions are either enhanced or created and may not be found in other versions.

 [Try Salad in CLI](https://angaros.vercel.app/cli.html)

 [Wayback Machine of the LITdevs repo](https://web.archive.org/web/20220504055329/https://github.com/LITdevs/SaladBind)